 Turkey-Syria earthquake death toll tops 11,000

-Thinly-stretched rescue teams worked through the night into Wednesday, rescuing people and pulling more bodies from the rubble of thousands of buildings destroyed in Turkey and Syria by catastrophic earthquakes and aftershocks that have killed over 11,000.
+Thinly-stretched rescue teams worked through the night into Wednesday, pulling the living and the dead from the rubble of thousands of buildings destroyed in Turkey and Syria by catastrophic earthquakes and aftershocks that have killed over 11,000.

-Amid calls for the Turkish government to send more help to the disaster zone, Turkish President Recep Tayyip Erdogan toured a "tent city" in Kahramanmaras, where people forced from their homes are living.
-He conceded shortfalls early on in the response but vowed that no one would "be left in the streets."
+Amid calls for the Turkish government to send more help to the disaster zone, Turkish President Recep Tayyip Erdogan visited a "tent city" in Kahramanmaras, where people forced from their homes are living.
+He conceded shortfalls early on in Turkey's disaster response but vowed that no one would "be left in the streets."

-Turkey now has some 79,000 aid personnel in the quake zone, the Disaster Management Authority (AFAD) said, according to the Reuters news agency, and search teams from more than two dozen countries have joined them.
+Turkey now has tens of thousands of aid personnel in the quake zone, the Disaster Management Authority (AFAD) said, according to the Reuters news agency, and search teams from more than two dozen countries have joined them.
 But with the devastation so widespread, many are still waiting for help.

 In the Turkish city of Malatya, bodies were placed side by side on the ground, covered in blankets, while rescuers waited for funeral vehicles to pick them up, according to former journalist Ozel Pikal who saw eight bodies pulled from the ruins of building.

-Pikal, who took part in the rescue efforts, said he believes at least some of the victims may have frozen to death as temperatures dipped to 21 degrees Fahrenheit.
+Pikal took part in the rescue efforts and said he believes at least some of the victims may have frozen to death as temperatures dipped to 21 degrees Fahrenheit.

-"Today isn't a pleasant day, because as of today there is no hope left in Malatya," Pikal told the AP by telephone.
+"Today isn't a pleasant day, because as of today there is no hope left in Malatya," Pikal told the Associated Press by telephone.
 "No one is coming out alive from the rubble."

 Pikal said a hotel building collapsed in the city, and more than a hundred people may be trapped.

-He said there was a shortage of rescuers in the area he was in, and the cold hampered rescue efforts by volunteers and government teams.
-Road closures and damage in the region have also impeded mobility and access.
+He said there was a shortage of rescuers in the area he was in, and the cold, road closures and damage in the region have also impeded mobility and access.

 "Our hands cannot pick up anything because of the cold," said Pikal.
 "Work machines are needed."

-And the scale of suffering was staggering in Syria, a region already beset by more than a decade of civil war in Syria that has displaced millions within the country and sent more to seek refuge in Turkey.
-With thousands of buildings toppled, it was not clear how many people might still be trapped underneath the rubble.
+The scale of suffering was also staggering in Syria, a region already beset by more than a decade of civil war that has displaced millions within the country and sent more to seek refuge in Turkey.
+With thousands of buildings toppled there, it was not clear how many people might still be trapped underneath the rubble.

-Aid efforts there have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
+Aid efforts in Syria have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah under Western sanctions linked to the war.

-The United Nations said it was "exploring all avenues" to get supplies to the rebel-held northwest of the country.
+The United Nations said it was "exploring all avenues" to get supplies to the rebel-held northwest of the country, and on Wednesday, the Syrian Observatory of Human Rights said Egypt had sent a medical and rescue team.

 Syrian officials said the bodies of more than 100 Syrians who died during the earthquake in Turkey were brought back home for burial through the Bab al-Hawa border crossing.
 Mazen Alloush, an official on the Syrian side of the border, said 20 more bodies were on their way to the border, adding that all of them were Syrian refugees who fled war in their country.

-On Monday afternoon in a northwestern Syrian town, residents found a crying newborn still connected by the umbilical cord to her deceased mother.
-The baby was the only member of her family to survive a building collapse in the small town of Jinderis, a cousin told the AFP news agency.
-Her father, mother aunt, and four siblings perished.
+On Monday afternoon in the northwestern Syrian town of Jinderis, residents found a crying newborn still connected by the umbilical cord to her deceased mother.
+The baby was the only member of her family to survive when her family home collapsed, her father's cousin told the AFP news agency.
+The baby's father, mother aunt, and siblings perished.

-They acknowledged that low temperatures were working against them, though two firefighters told Polish TVN24 that the fact that people were caught in bed under warm covers by the pre-dawn quake could help.
-The rescuers are currently trying to reach a woman who they know is in her bed.
+They said that low temperatures were working against them, though two firefighters told Polish TVN24 that the fact that people were caught in bed under warm covers by the pre-dawn quake could help.

 Nearly two days after the quake, rescuers pulled a 3-year-old boy, Arif Kaan, from beneath the rubble of a collapsed apartment building in Kahramanmaras, which is not far from the epicenter.